Heather McKay: Career

 Meanwhile, McKay remained interested in other sports from her youth.
 She represented Australia in hockey in 1967 and 1971.

 In 1976, she won the first World Open Squash for women, although it is disputed whether this tournament was an official world championship.
 McKay moved to Toronto in 1975 and competed in the US squash championship in 1977, which she won.
 In 1979, she competed again in the World Open Squash, this time officially undisputed, and won it again.

 At the age of 38 McKay retired from squash.
 McKay wrote a book, Heather McKay's Complete Book of Squash, which was released in 1979.
 After her retirement she took up racquetball, in which she was also successful.
 As early as 1977, she won the US Amateur Racquetball Championship.
 In 1980, she won the Canadian Racquetball Championship, which she won again from 1982 to 1985.
 In 1980, 1981, and 1984, she won the US Professional Racquetball Championship.

 In 1985, she moved back to Australia.
 That year, she became an assistant coach for squash at the Australian Institute of Sport in Brisbane, with Geoff Hunt as head coach.
 In that role, she coached Michelle Martin, Natalie Grinham, and Rachel Grinham.
 Besides coaching, she also won the World Masters Squash Championships four times during that period: in 1987 and 1990 in the over-45 category and in 1993 and 1995 in the over-50 category.
 She stopped coaching in 1999 and ended her involvement in squash.
 She then moved to Canberra.

 Since the late 1990s, she has participated in senior tennis tournaments, both singles and doubles.
 In 2001, she won the World Senior Championships and the team event, the Alice Marble Cup.
-In 2016, her partner died, which prompted her to move back to Queanbeyan in 2018.
+In 2016, her husband died, which prompted her to move back to Queanbeyan in 2018.